aaaron7/tfiws_snippet/README.md

 # tfiws_snippet
- This the code snippets of my Swift for TensorFlow talk on @Swift Conf 2018.
+ This is the code of my Swift for TensorFlow talk on @Swift Conf 2018.

 The repo contains two examples.